rlihet/HS20QR/README.md

 ## Version 1.3 Feature
 The Hotspot Connect app can be launched using hsconnect:// URI to trigger onboarding.
 This is especially useful when the web portal is run on the same device to be onboarded, so scanning a QR code is not feasible.
 So, the web portal can provide a link to open the app.

-URL to be used: hsconnect://add&fromURL=<value> where *<value>* must be the base64 encoding of the URL that provides data.
+URL to be used: hsconnect://add&fromURL=value where *value* must be the base64 encoding of the URL that provides data.
 The URL should return a base64 encoded value as per JSON schema below.
 The app will attempt to decode and apply Wi-Fi settings accordingly.

 ## JSON Schema Example